-- He sued the Chicago Tribune for $500 million after the paper’s architecture critic, wrote he thought the Chicago’s Sears Tower would remain its world’s tallest building title even though Trump has made a plan to build a taller building on the East River in Manhattan.
+- He sued the Chicago Tribune for $500 million after the paper’s architecture critic wrote he thought the Chicago’s Sears Tower would remain its world’s tallest building title even though Trump has made a plan to build a taller building on the East River in Manhattan.
 Reportedly, Trump did not even hire an architect for the building.
 A federal court judge dismissed the case, ruling that you cannot sue someone for their subjective opinions.

-Trump has filed three lawsuits against Univision, Palm Beach County and celebrity chef José Andrés, since he has declared as a presidential candidate.
+Trump has filed three lawsuits against Univision, Palm Beach County, and celebrity chef José Andrés since he has declared as a presidential candidate.

 I’m just scratching at the surface with this list.
 This article goes through many of the Trump lawsuits in greater detail.
 But you get my point and you probably did before you read this post.
 He’s litigious.
-Trump is extremely willing to use the civil justice system to resolve any dispute that he might have.
+Trump is willing to use the civil justice system to resolve any dispute that he might have.

 How This Might Matter in Personal Injury Cases

 Trump supporters do not neatly fit into a box.
-One common thread with may of his followers is authoritarian inclinations.
+One common thread with many of his followers is authoritarian inclinations.
 I don’t want a jury filled with jurors with an authoritarian worldview.
 I think they are more inclined to think the plaintiff is just another person trying to use lawyers to take advantage of the system.

 These people see their “tough guy, tell it is like it is” hero Donald Trump using the civil justice system to get what he wants.
 Is it possible that these same jurors admire Trump using the civil justice system to get what he “deserves” will open their hearts a little more to the possibility that an injury victim should be able to come forward and get a full measure of justice for the harm that was done to them?
-I think they might be a little more willing to hear our injury victims without closing their mind to the claim before the case starts.
+I think they might be a little more willing to hear our injury victims without closing their minds to the claim before the case starts.